Skip to main content

 Fluid Network Studio vs heavyweight desktop packages

-If you do steady-state pipe-network analysis, you have probably weighed a browser tool against a full desktop package.
+If you do pipe-network analysis, you have probably weighed a browser tool against a full desktop package.
 This page is an honest comparison: where Fluid Network Studio is the better choice, and where a heavyweight desktop package genuinely does more.
-We do not name specific products, and we are not going to pretend a tool from A$20 a month replaces a five-figure suite for every job.
+We name the packages people actually search for and say only what you can verify on each vendor's own site, and we are not going to pretend a browser tool replaces a five-figure suite for every job.
 It does not need to.
-It needs to be the right tool for the steady-state work you actually reach for, and for that it is hard to beat.
+It needs to be the right tool for the network analysis you actually reach for, and for that it is hard to beat.

 The short version

-Fluid Network Studio is a focused, browser-based steady-state solver.
-It opens in a tab, needs no install, costs from A$20 a month, states its methods openly, and verifies its results against an independent reference problem set spanning liquid, gas, heat and non-Newtonian flow, with OWA-EPANET 2.2 as the incompressible-water cross-check.
-Heavyweight desktop packages cover more ground - transient and surge analysis, settling-slurry behaviour, very large municipal models with time-varying demands - and carry the licence cost and learning curve to match.
-Most engineers do steady-state design and analysis far more often than they do any of those specialised studies, and that is exactly the gap Fluid Network Studio fills.
+Fluid Network Studio is a focused, browser-based network solver covering steady-state and extended-period (time) simulation.
+It opens in a tab, needs no install, is free for water and liquids, states its methods openly, and verifies its results against an independent reference problem set spanning liquid, gas, heat and non-Newtonian flow, with OWA-EPANET 2.2 as the incompressible-water cross-check.
+Heavyweight desktop packages cover more ground - water hammer and surge analysis, settling-slurry behaviour, very large municipal models with water-quality tracking - and carry the licence cost and learning curve to match.
+Most engineering work never needs those specialised studies, and everything else is exactly what Fluid Network Studio does.

 Where Fluid Network Studio wins